 The pickup electrodes are shielded by the vacuum chamber hole pattern against the beam-induced signal.

-The positive bias ensures that secondaries produced on the electrode do not escape.
+The +50 V bias ensures that secondaries produced on the electrode do not escape.
+The digitized signal is an average over 8k triggers in time intervals of 0.1 ns.